netfoundry/charts/index.md

 STATUS: deployed
 REVISION: 1
 NOTES:
-1. This daemonset does not provide an ingress configuration or server listener port, only egress from the pod to "endpoint-hosted" services for a NetFoundry network: export POD_NAME=$(kubectl get pods --namespace default -l "app.kubernetes.io/name=ziti-host-master,app.kubernetes.io/instance=ziti-host-master" -o jsonpath="{.items[0].metadata.name}")
+1. This deployment does not provide an ingress / server port, only egress from the pod to any `serverEgress` destinations you configure in a NetFoundry network e.g. https://kubernetes.default.svc:443: export POD_NAME=$(kubectl get pods --namespace default -l "app.kubernetes.io/name=ziti-host-master,app.kubernetes.io/instance=ziti-host-master" -o jsonpath="{.items[0].metadata.name}")
 ```